Vermont has drafted a plan to clean up Lake Champlain. The state wants to reduce the amount of phosphorus pollution entering Vermont's clean waters.

 Now the state wants to help get other farms get on board by taking an aggressive step towards removing pollutants, either through advanced technology or advanced training, including nutrient management workshops.

 "We're going to have custom manure application training, we'll have large, medium, and small farms being inspected," says Secretary Ross.

-The state's goal in all this is to clean up Lake Champlain and meet new phosphorous pollution limits.
+The state's goal in all this is to clean up Lake Champlain and meet new phosphorus pollution limits.
 But while the state wants to meet the new pollution targets set by the US Environmental Protection Agency in June, it says cleaner fertilizer and manure isn't so bad for farmers either.